sumitbhimte/SDLC_28_Project/Readme.md

+# Introduction
+A Fully functional password manager which involves operation to save the account credentials, retrive account credentials, generate passwords, delete account credentials.
+This project can be used by anyone in day to day life.

-# SDLC Activity Based Learning
+## SDLC Activity Based Learning

 Visit [Pages for Report -optional](using github.io option)

  | Build | Coverage	 | Static Check |